Jian-02/jian_kim.github.io/_posts/2023-02-23-Genesys_Network.md

 When use Genesys Config Manager,
 add agent to person DB and add the agent-id.
 Then in support phone, enter the agent id value.

+# Genesys support phone log
+#TODO: to add it

+# Genesys CTI
+#TODO: to add it